 If the student employee's electronic timesheet is submitted and approved by the supervisor on or before the payroll deadline, the student employee will be paid on the 15th of the following month for hours worked the previous month (for example, paid July 15 for hours worked in June).

 Student employees must provide documentation to verify their eligibility to work in the United States before they can begin working.
-This verification to verify their eligibility to work in the Onited States before they can begin working.
 This verification is done through the completion of the Federal Employee Eligibility Verification Form (Form I-9), which must be completed and verified in SFS.
 Students must provide original documents as identified in the I-9 instructions.
 The student employee must also complete a W-4 form, any other required documents such I20 (international students), and verification (if selected).
 All documents can be submitted to SFS before the student is offered a position to prevent referral/hiring delays.